Subject to Change due to COVID-19

-Early Decision Freshman Admission for High School Seniors
+Early Decision First Year Admission for High School Seniors

-Outstanding high school seniors who have selected SUNY-ESF as their first-choice institution may apply for Early Decision admission and, if admitted, must commit to enroll at SUNY-ESF.
+Outstanding high school seniors who select SUNY-ESF as their first-choice institution may apply for Early Decision admission and, if admitted, must commit to enroll at SUNY-ESF.
 Early Decision students may apply to other institutions under Regular consideration, and if admitted to SUNY-ESF, must withdraw their other applications and commit to enroll at SUNY-ESF no later than March 15.
 Early Decision candidates must have a completed application on file by December 1.
-This must include submission of either the SUNY Application or the Common Application, official high school transcripts (including 12th-year first-quarter grades), results of either the SAT I or ACT, supplemental application, ESF essay question response and academic recommendation.
-Please refer to the next section, “Regular Freshman Admission for High School Seniors,” for additional information on the freshman application process.
+This must include submission of either the SUNY Application or the Common Application, official high school transcripts, including 12th-year first-quarter grades, results of either the SAT I or ACT, supplemental application information, and ESF essay question response.
+Please refer to the next section, “Regular First Year Admission for High School Seniors,” for additional information on the first year application process.

 Should a student who applies for financial aid not be offered an award that makes attendance possible, the student may decline the offer of admission and be released from the Early Decision commitment.

-High school seniors may apply for Regular Freshman admission.
-High school seniors who are not offered freshman entry may be offered Guaranteed Transfer.
+High school seniors may apply for Regular First Year admission.
+High school seniors who are not offered first year entry may be offered Guaranteed Transfer.
 Please refer to the next section, "Guaranteed Transfer Option for High School Seniors," which explains this process.

-Freshman applicants should present strong academic credentials in a college preparatory high school curriculum.
+First Year applicants should present strong academic credentials in a college preparatory high school curriculum.
 A minimum of three units each of college preparatory mathematics and science are required for all majors.
 For most programs of study completion of additional units of math and science, or design or art sequences for Landscape Architecture applicants, as well as advanced level coursework (honors or college level) indicates strong preparation for the academic rigor students will experience at ESF.
 An official high school transcript, including 12th-year first-quarter grades, must be submitted as part of the student's application credentials.
 Applicants are required to forward the results of either the SAT I or ACT examination.
 SAT II tests are not required, but in some cases they may highlight the special talents of an applicant.
-Freshman applicants are also required to submit a supplemental application, ESF essay question response and an academic recommendation.
+First Year applicants are also required to submit supplemental application information, and ESF essay question response.

 Guaranteed Transfer Option for High School Seniors

 Under this option, admitted students are guaranteed admission to ESF for either their sophomore or junior year provided they meet the conditions specified in the offer of Guaranteed Transfer.
-Guaranteed Transfer applicants may file the SUNY application or the Common Application indicating on their supplemental form the entry semester for which they wish to be considered.
-Applicants must submit the same credentials as outlined under "Regular Freshman Admission for High School Seniors” (see preceding section).
+Guaranteed Transfer applicants may file the SUNY application or the Common Application as outlined in the section above and send an email to email@example.com indicating the entry semester for which they wish to be considered.
+Applicants must submit the same credentials as outlined under "Regular First Year Admission for High School Seniors” (see preceding section).
 Successful applicants for this option must present a strong academic background including at least three years each of college preparatory mathematics and science.
-To satisfy the guarantee of admission, students must satisfactorily complete, with a minimum cumulative grade point average of 2.500 (A=4.000), any of the lower-division requirements, which are part of their program of study.
+To satisfy the guarantee of admission, students must satisfactorily complete, with a minimum cumulative grade point average of 2.80 for bachelor's degree programs and 2.50 for associate degree programs (A=4.000), any of the lower-division requirements, which are part of their program of study.
 Only coursework with grades of C or higher will transfer to meet ESF degree requirements.